 Being the most immersive, amusing, engaging, and inspiring home platform for exercise and well-being is the company’s positioning approach.

 Personalization, content, product development, and great service are other brand considerations.
-All of these factors worked together to provide the company a 95% retention rate for its “Connected Fitness Subscribers” service.
+All of these factors worked together to provide the company with a 95% retention rate for its “Connected Fitness Subscribers” service.

-Peloton transformed the solitary home riding pastime into a social platform where users can communicate in real time.
+Peloton transformed the solitary home riding pastime into a social platform where users can communicate in real-time.
 This has a connection to Peloton’s brand objective, which is to encourage people to be their best selves wherever they are, at any time.

 After that, think of inventive methods to leave a lasting impact on customers.
 Sending brand surveys to your target market is another way to get more data.
 A customer-focused strategy may be created using the responses given by respondents.

-Last but not least, refrain from replicating another brand’s plan since it won’t work as well for yours.
+Last, but not least, refrain from replicating another brand’s plan since it won’t work as well for yours.